ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-19-professional-social-network-website-development.md

 Opinions on the long term viability of social networks varies quite a bit from one expert to another.
 One look at this [chart from Statista.com](http://www.statista.com/statistics/278414/number-of-worldwide-social-network-users/) projecting over 2 billion users of social media by 2016 makes the social media market appear to have unlimited potential.
 However, a look at this [listing from Wikipedia.com](http://en.wikipedia.org/wiki/List_of_social_networking_websites), with most of the social networks that are in existence today globally, makes it clear the market is ultra-competitive.

-***Success in the professional social network website development arena, requires a fundamentally sound business plan and the ability to scale operations at a moment’s notice.***
+***Success in the professional social network website development arena, requires a fundamentally sound business plan and the ability to scale operations at a moment's notice.***

 ***Management of the project must be highly effective, from the initial idea of the 2 or 3 features which will set your social network experience apart from the crowd, to the site development and application design process, all the way to flawless execution in every area.***